Fully ergodic simulations using radial updates: Summary and Outlook

 In this work, we proposed to augment the HMC simulation of a lattice field theory defined on a non-compact manifold with a multiplicative Metropolis-Hastings update in the radial direction of the fields.
 These so-called radial updates effectively address ergodicity violations caused by infinite potential barriers, and guarantee improved convergence of the algorithm in general \cite{original_radial_update,OstmeyerRadialUpdates}.

-Using the Hubbard model as a primary example, we demonstrated that radial updates successfully restore ergodicity by enabling transitions between regions separated by codimension 1 manifolds of vanishing fermion determinant.
+Using the Hubbard model as a primary example, we demonstrated that radial updates successfully restore ergodicity by enabling transitions between regions separated by infinitely high potential barriers caused by vanishing fermion determinants.
 Furthermore, we examined the scaling behavior of integrated autocorrelation times with the inclusion of radial updates, consistently observing polynomial scaling, which also indicates the absence of ergodicity violations in practice.

 Additionally, we analyzed the tuning of the proposal standard deviation $\sigma_R$ introduced by radial updates and confirmed a leading-order scaling or $\sigma_R\propto d^{-0.5}$, where $d$ is the dimensionality of the system.
 Empirically, the optimal choice of $\sigma_R$ consistently resulted in a radial acceptance rate within the range of $30\%-35\%$, further offering an accessible and practical guideline for parameter optimization.
 We emphasize that, when in doubt, it is preferable to choose a larger $\sigma_R$, as this only leads to a linear increase in $\tau_{\mathrm{int}}$, compared to the quadratic scaling established for smaller $\sigma_R$.